arnetheduck/nlvm/README.md

 # Random notes

-* I have no hopes of keeping up with upstream, so I've pinned it at a particular commit with the submodule - patches welcome to update to new upstream versions
+* Upstream is pinned using a submodule - nlvm relies heavily on internals that keep changing - it's unlikely that it works with any other versions patches welcome to update it
 * The upstream test suite runs `compiler/nim` to compile the test code.
   `make test` uses a trick where nlvm is copied to that location, so as to fool the test runner